Uno (bus company): Garages and buses

 Uno operates from a garage purpose built in 2003 at Gypsy Moth Avenue, Hatfield Business Park.
 Following the takeover of Centrebus' St Albans operations, Uno continued to operate them from the St Albans garage.
 However, this was subsequently closed and operations consolidated into Hatfield.

 As a result of winning the Northampton University contracts a depot has opened at the Park Campus of the university by September 2012.
+This closed with the redevelopment of the university site and the depot moved to Riverside Industrial Estate.
+The Riverside depot closed in March 2024 when Uno's Northampton services ceased.
 A similar arrangement also operates at Cranfield University following initiation of services between Milton Keynes and Bedford in September 2013.

-In September 2017 Uno launched a fleet of six brand-new, high specification buses on the 614/644 routes between Hatfield and North London, rebranded by the company as The Comet.
+In September 2017, Uno launched a fleet of six brand-new, high specification buses on the 614/644 routes between Hatfield and North London, rebranded by the company as 'The Comet'.
 The new buses are Enviro400 City double deckers, made by Alexander Dennis.

 At the end of May 2018, Uno started operating six brand-new single decker buses made by MCV (MCV Bus and Coach) on Volvo's B8RLE chassis.
 The buses were branded 'Dragonfly', in reference to Hatfield's aircraft heritage, and allocated to route 610 (Luton - Hatfield - Potters Bar - Cockfosters).
 The buses feature WiFi, USB charging sockets, on-board stop announcements and an innovative sofa at the front.

 In February 2019, further investment by the company saw a fleet of 8 buses launched under the 'Tigermoth' brand for the 653 route - each bus named after the first eight female pilots from the Air Transport Auxiliary (ATA) - Joan Hughes, Margaret Cunnison, Mona Friedlander, Rosemary Rees, Marion Wilberforce, Margaret Fairweather, Gabrielle Patterson, and Winifred Crossley Fair - who were based at Hatfield in the Second World War.

 Ticketing

-The company participates in various county-wide ticketing schemes where appropriate, such as Plusbus (discounted combined rail and bus tickets), Intalink Explorer (a ticket allowing unlimited travel around Hertfordshire), and discounted travel for children with a Hertfordshire SaverCard.
+The company participates in various county-wide ticketing schemes where appropriate, such as Plusbus (discounted combined rail and bus tickets), Intalink Connect (a ticket allowing unlimited travel around Hertfordshire), and discounted travel for children with a Hertfordshire SaverCard.

+Ticket machines on non-TfL services are supplied by Ticketer.

 The company have their own mobile ticketing app, which allows passengers to buy their ticket before they travel and pay with credit or debit cards.